NLESC-JCER/cpp2wasm/README.md

 ### Accessing C++ function from Python

 To make a web application in Python, the C++ functions need to be called somehow.
-Python can call functions in a C++ library if it's functions use [Python.h datatypes](https://docs.python.org/3.7/extending/index.html).
+Python can call functions in a C++ library if its functions use [Python.h datatypes](https://docs.python.org/3.7/extending/index.html).
 This requires a lot of boilerplate and conversions, several tools are out there that make the boilerplate/conversions much simpler.
-The tool we chose to use is [pybind11](https://github.com/pybind/pybind11) as it is currently (May 2019) activly maintained and is header only library.
+The tool we chose to use is [pybind11](https://github.com/pybind/pybind11) as it is currently (May 2019) actively maintained and is a header-only library.

 To use pybind11, it must installed with pip